SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

 ## Prerequisites

 * Kubernetes 1.10 or later platform with adequate [CPU and memory](//github.com/SolaceProducts/pubsubplus-kubernetes-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) and [storage resources](//github.com/SolaceProducts/pubsubplus-kubernetes-quickstart/blob/master/docs/PubSubPlusK8SDeployment.md#disk-storage) for the targeted scaling tier requirements
-* Helm package manager v2 or v3 client installed and configured with Tiller deployed if using Helm v2
+* Helm package manager v2 or v3 client installed and configured with Tiller deployed if using Helm v2.
+Helm v3 is recommended, examples in this document use v3.
 * If using a private Docker registry, load the PubSub+ Software Event Broker Docker image and for signed images create an image pull secret
 * With persistent storage enabled (see in [Configuration](#config-storageclass)):
   * Specify a storage class unless using a default storage class in your Kubernetes cluster